 You can still get those pumpkin pie spice flavors and whipped cream if you like, but you’ll have less simply due to the smaller cup.
-If you need a larger drink, go with plain a cappuccino or plain signature espresso with a dusting of pumpkin spice topping or real pumpkin pie spices, or try the pumpkin cream cold brew, which comes with cold foam for a chilled pumpkin coffee drink that is lower in calories, sugar, and fat.
+If you want a larger drink, go with plain a cappuccino or plain signature espresso with a dusting of pumpkin spice topping or real pumpkin pie spices, or try the pumpkin cream cold brew, which comes with cold foam for a chilled pumpkin coffee drink that is lower in calories, sugar, and fat.

-Lower the Sugar in Your PSL
+Lower the Sugar

 Fix the Milk